Facundo-Barbera/us-medical-insurance-costs-analysis/README.md

 ```bash
 pip install -r requirements.txt
 ```
-(Tip:
-You can write `pip install -r` and then drag and drop the `requirements.txt` file into the terminal to automatically write the path to the file)
+_(Tip: You can write `pip install -r` and then drag and drop the `requirements.txt` file into the terminal to automatically write the path to the file)_

 ## Usage

+I strongly recommend you first `cd` into the project directory before running the project, since it might be difficult to find the notebook otherwise.

-After installing Conda or Jupyter and other dependencies, you can run the project by running the following command in your terminal:
+You can run the project (the Jupyter Notebook) by running the following command in your console:
 ```bash
 jupyter notebook
 ```

-I strongly recommend you first `cd` into the project directory before running the command above, since it might be difficult to find the notebook otherwise.
+This should open a browser window with the Jupyter Notebook environment on the directory you ran the command in.
+You will have to select the notebook on the page that opens.

 If you are using PyCharm, then you can execute the notebook directly in the editor.
-(Very cool, huh?)

-**_If you don't know what you are doing, refer to the note on installation._**
+_(I like to work like this, but I still recommend the browser version)_

 # Project Description